National Defence Academy (India): Battalions and Squadrons

 Each squadron has approximately 100 to 120 cadets drawn from junior and senior courses under training in the academy.
 As the number of cadets joining the NDA increased annually, the Defence Ministry of India sanctioned the raising of 16th, 17th, and 18th squadrons in 2012, with the initial letter of their names being "P", "Q" and "R" respectively.

-The prestigious Inter Squadron Championship Trophy is awarded to the best squadron.
-The champion squadron has the proud tradition of possession of the Champion banner for one term, which is carried during the parade and other sports meets.
-Each squadron has its nickname, an individual identity with a richly textured history, and a mascot.
+The Inter Squadron Championship Trophy is awarded to the best squadron.
+The champion squadron has the celebratory tradition of possessing the Champion banner for one term, which is carried during the parade and other sports meets.
+Each squadron has its nickname, an individual identity with a squadron history, and a mascot.
 The rudimentary import of the NDA's motto "Service before Self" is first taught in the environs of the squadron, where a cadet learns the importance of putting the squadron's requirements well above his own.

 Academy honour code

-The cadets in the NDA live by a strict honor code that guides them through their rigorous training schedule.
-They are trained to live a disciplined life.
+Cadets in the NDA have to pledge to uphold the honour code of the academy.